leemorrisdev/website/content/post/one-to-many-with-jdbi.md

 On the whole it's been a positive experience, but I ran into an issue today that had be scratching my head for a short while.

+**tl;dr - JDBI won't give you the full resultset when using a join if your API return type is not a collection.
+To work around it, you need to fetch a collection and get the first result.**

 Assume I have the following tables (columns removed for brevity):

     oms_order